alsosprachben/mnvkd/README.md

  - `vk_${object}.c`: type method implementations

  This provides an object-oriented interface, but with [intrusive references](https://250bpm.com/blog:8/).
 Containers are based on the `#include <sys/queue.h>` interface, intrusive lists.
 This greatly reduces the memory allocation overhead, and makes it far easier to implement process isolation in userland, since all related memory can reside within a single contiguous memory micro-heap.

+### Structured Programming

+The intrusive data structure hierarchy allows for structured programming of both data and code.
+Both data and code can be co-isolated into mini processses, leading to the high cache locality of both data and instruction caches.
+This enables extremely high vertical scale with easy partitioning for horizontal scale.

 ### Coroutines

 Complete example echo service: